kacpertopol/myblog/blog_gen_dark.md

 				trimElements[nofRows , nofColumns][colFunction[col]]] (*6*)
 		};
 ```
-Parts 1-4 od this definition are in direct correspondence to elements 1-4 of the
+Parts 1-4 of this definition are in direct correspondence to elements 1-4 of the
 `iM` definition.
 Furthermore, `newiM` also returns a list.
-What's the purpouse of this function then?
+What's the purpose of this function then?
 Well, take a look at parts 5 and 6.
 We modify the anonymous functions that return
 non zero elements in rows and columns by surrounding them with `trimElements`.
 This is strictly
-for convenience - it is sometimes more covenient to define the two functions to return "illegal"
+for convenience - it is sometimes more convenient to define the two functions to return "illegal"
 elements like
 `{-1 , -1 , 10}` and have `trimElements` remove them automatically.
 These types of elements
 are also the reason behind skipping `?Positive` in the definition of `eL`.